benc-uk/vuego-demoapp/README.md

 - `CONTENT_DIR` - Directory to serve static content from (default: `.`)
 - `AUTH_CLIENT_ID` - Set to a Azure AD registered app if you wish to enable the optional user login feature

+### Optional User Login Feature

+The application can be configured with an optional user sign-in feature which uses Azure Active Directory as an identity platform.
+This uses wrapper & helper libraries from https://github.com/benc-uk/msal-graph-vue

+If you wish to enable this, carry out the following steps:

+- Register an application with Azure AD, [see these steps](https://github.com/benc-uk/msal-graph-vue#set-up--deployment)
+- Set the environmental variable `AUTH_CLIENT_ID` on the Go server, with the value of the client id.
+This can be done in the `.env` file if working locally.
+- _Optional_ when testing/debugging the Vue.js SPA without the Go server, you can place the client in `.env.development` under the value `VUE_APP_AUTH_CLIENT_ID`

 # GitHub Actions CI/CD

 A working set of CI and CD release GitHub Actions workflows are provided `.github/workflows/`, automated builds are run in GitHub hosted runners